 Ultraviolet Radiation – Shorter than violet wavelengths

-We have been studying the Layers of the Atmosphere as we start our new unit.
+We are studying the Layers of the Atmosphere as we start our new unit.
 In our graphing lab activity we learned that the temperature of the air definitely changes as we go higher in altitude…but it does not always go down, as you may think!
 Each of the layers of the atmosphere is defined by a Change in the Temperature Direction.
 The chart below shows the changes as we graphed them in class.

 T S M T I E